bbchung/clighter/README.md

 	`clighter#Rename()`

-    For convenience, you can add this key map:
+    For convenience, you can add this key map in you vimrc:
 	```vim
     nmap <silent> <Leader>r :call clighter#Rename()<CR>
 	```